fbpx

 Mesothelioma Immunotherapy

-There are two FDA-approved immunotherapy treatments for pleural mesothelioma:
+There are three FDA-approved immunotherapy treatments for pleural mesothelioma:

 Opdivo (nivolumab) and Yervoy (ipilimumab) image